gferragu/Python/README.md

 # Python
-Python codes created for research, sort of a shotgun blast of usefullness
+Python codes created for research, sort of a shotgun blast of usefulness